monome/docs/norns/studies.md

 ### norns: contributed knowledge

-resources developed by other learners, script authors, and designers from our community.
+Resources developed by other learners, script authors, and designers from our community.

 - [norns study group](https://discord.gg/Y2fmdZBAfp) // a community run discord server for asynchronous and video study sessions
 - [athenaeum](https://github.com/northern-information/athenaeum) // a repository of study, spike, and sample scripts from [Tyler Etters](https://nor.the-rn.info)